-All businesses must carry out a risk assessment, and you must show how you will control those identified risks.
-Your health and safety policy must record the significant findings of the risk assessment and any group of employees identified as being especially at risk.
+All businesses must carry out a risk assessment (see separate article) and you must show how you will control those identified risks.
+Your health and safety policy must record the significant findings of risk assessment and any group of employees identified by it as being especially at risk.
 The policy will be specific to your company and should be clear about who does what, and when and how they do it.
 It should influence everything you do in business, including the selection of people, equipment and materials, the way work is done and how you design goods and services.
-You can download a free guide from Health & Safety Executive www.hse.gov.uk to record your significant findings.what should be in your policy?
+Download a free guide from Health & Safety Executive www.hse.gov.uk to record your significant findings to make life easier.

 statement of intent (sets out your commitment and what you want to achieve)

-Next, you must illustrate how you have dealt with all the obvious significant hazards, taken into account the number of people who could be involved, and that the precautions are reasonable and the remaining risk is low.
-To keep things simple you can refer to other documents, such as manuals and company rules, which may already list hazards and precautions.
+These will be highlighted in your risk assessment.
+You have to explicitly show you have assessed the risks and made proper checks.
+You have to also show you have asked and considered who might be affected by any risks.
+Then you must illustrate how you have dealt with all the obvious significant hazards, taken into account the number of people who could be involved, and that the precautions are reasonable and the remaining risk is low.
+To keep things simple you can refer to other documents, such as manuals, company rules, manufacturers; instructions and arrangements for fire safety.
+These may already list hazards and precautions to you don’t need to repeat it.
 It is up to you whether you combine all the documents or keep them separately.